-Please contact your Support Worker to discuss your current and possible future needs.
+Please contact your Support Team Member to discuss your current and possible future needs.
 It can sometimes be difficult to consider your future with MND, but being prepared in advance can help maintain your quality of life.

 Application forms for Mobility Parking Permits, so you can use a disabled parking space, are available from your doctor or your local CCS Disability Action Office.
 You can also access the application form online.
 All applications must be certified by a doctor.
 Click here for more information.